Table of Contents

 Whichever medium you consume, there will be one shared trait across them all: simplicity.

 Go deep, yes.
-But use simple words, short sentences, and keep up a good pace so your visitors don’t fall asleep.
+But use simple words, and short sentences, and keep up a good pace so your visitors don’t fall asleep.

 What do you wish you could learn?
 Where are the gaps?
 Do you find your customers come to you with the same burning questions?
 The answers to these questions are your secret content marketing strategy weapons.